cyristo/apifit/README.md

 # Apifit
 ## Start securing your API layer with an automated test suite in 5 minutes, really !

 Apifit is a framework that extends FitNesse with a full range of Rest API testing capabilities.
-If you don't know about FitNesee, start here : www.fitnesse.org.
+If you don't know about FitNesse, start here : www.fitnesse.org.

 Installation
 ------------